 How does the store layout impact customer behavior?

-With very few exceptions, customers will make more unplanned purchases in a store where related products are housed in close, logical proximity to one another than they will if they are not, especially if the related products can be spotted quickly.
+With very few exceptions, customers will make more unplanned purchases in a store where related products are housed in close, logical proximity to one another than they will if they are not.
+Especially if the related products are separable.

 For example, a customer enters a business supply store on their lunch hour to purchase a new printer.
 They then pass the ink cartridges and paper en route to the checkout stand.
 The customer is now more likely to end up buying those items as well than they would be if the ink and paper were not in the line of sight or if they had to trek to three separate corners of the store.

 Are parts of your store underutilized?

 Some people believe that you can tell if a store has underutilized space by tracking the inventory by departments.
 A surplus of inventory on the shelves can be the result of several unrelated factors, including overpricing and inefficient advertising.
 After all, if the neighborhood doesn’t know you sell the product.
 They are much less likely to try and locate it in your store.

 What potential changes can be made to the store layout to alter the customer behavior?

 While there is no specific layout that works for all retail stores.
 It’s stable that a clean store with wide, brightly-lit aisles and neat, uncluttered displays result in a more shopping experience.
 A comfortable customer is going to spend more time in your store.
 And a comfortable customer is more likely to return and shop again.